 - Serve your child several small meals instead of 2 or 3 large ones.

 - Serve mild foods, such as rice, dry toast or crackers, gelatin, or applesauce.
-Do not give your child spicy foods, other fruits, or drinks that have caffeine or carbonation until 48 hours after all symptoms have gone away.
-These foods may make your child's stomachache worse.
+Don't give your child spicy foods, other fruits, fizzy drinks, or drinks with caffeine until 48 hours after all symptoms have gone away.
+These foods may make your child's belly pain worse.

-- Do not give your child any medicines without talking to the doctor first.
+- Don't give your child any medicines unless you talk to the doctor first.
 Medicines may mask the pain or make it worse.